MANOJ KUMAR RAWAT

 -

-Available in print and digital editions, Carbon Credit: A Beginner’s Guide is suitable for students, researchers, professionals, policymakers, and climate entrepreneurs who want to understand, participate in, and shape the emerging green economy.
+Available in print and digital editions, Carbon Credit: A Beginner’s Guide is suitable for students, researchers, working professionals, policymakers, and climate entrepreneurs who want to understand & engage with the evolving carbon economy.

-This book is a step toward building carbon literacy and empowering individuals and institutions to take meaningful climate action.
+This book is a step towards building carbon literacy and enabling individuals and institutions to participate meaningfully in climate action, an issue of growing global priority. 🌱 Climate.
+Literacy.
+Economy.

 About the author

-Manoj Kumar Rawat is a senior banking and development finance professional with over three decades of experience in rural banking, agriculture finance, warehousing, microfinance, ESG and climate-aligned finance.
-A B.Tech (Gold Medallist), M.E., MBA (Finance) and CAIIB, he has served in leadership roles at ISRO, NABARD, Fullerton India and RBL Bank.
+Manoj Kumar Rawat is a senior banking and development finance professional with over three decades of experience across rural banking, agricultural finance, MSME finance, commodity and warehouse finance, microfinance, and climate-aligned finance.

 Order Now